 Despite the difficulty of checking your current attic insulation, it is useful to do so occasionally.
 Insulation that is contaminated due to a rodent infestation or mold and mildew can pose a serious health risk to the people living in your home.

 A rodent infestation isn’t the only reason to remove your existing insulation, but it is one of the most common and important.
 Here are some reasons why you might want to remove your current attic insulation:

-- Better Air Quality – Removing your current insulation may improve the air quality of your home.
+- Better Air Quality – Removing your current insulation may improve the indoor air quality of your home.
 Old insulation can contain a variety of contaminants that can affect your home’s air quality, including urine and feces from rodents and other pests.